When should you visit Paris?

 Check out Paris Plages and Les Berges on both sides of the Seine, go for a drink and perhaps dinner on one of the river's floating barges, and take a cruise up the Canal Saint-Martin to the huge Parc de la Villette where you can rent a paddle boat for even more fun on the water.

-Since this is the "high" season for travel to Paris (and other places in France), expect to pay a hefty sum for your plane ticket and hotel.
+Since the first two months of summer are the "high" season for travel to Paris (and other places in France), expect to pay a hefty sum for your plane ticket and hotel.

 Book as early as possible to get the best rates and selection.
-Check our tips for finding cheap flights.
-You may save a bit on your hotel or apartment by coming in August.
+Check my tips for finding cheap flights.

 Lines for top tourist attractions will be long, especially in June and July.
 Book "skip the line" tickets wherever possible.
 And wear plenty of sunscreen when you go out for the day.